Primary Report Intake, Management and Entry Unit (PRIME)

 IF THIS COMPLAINT PERTAINS TO A MOVING VIOLATION YOU CAN PROVIDE THE DETAILS ON OUR “LOCAL NEIGHBOURHOOD TRAFFIC ISSUE OR CONCERN” PAGE.

 An Immediate Parking Complaint report assists a citizen with providing TPS with information about a parking issue that is occurring right now on private property or on a public road.
-Once you have submitted the information a Parking Enforcement Officer will be dispatched to attend the location.
+Once you have submitted the information a Parking Enforcement Officer will be dispatched to attend the location on priority basis.

 Ongoing Parking Complaints

-If your parking complaint relates to a repeating issue that is not occurring right now please send an email to firstname.lastname@example.org and include the following:
+If your parking complaint relates to a repeating issue that occurs on a regular basis please send an email to email@example.com and include the following:

 - Your name and phone number